User Research Portfolio · 2025

 The Problem

 Sabor Latin Grill was expanding across multiple Charlotte locations but lacked a consistent visual identity that honored Latin cultural heritage while remaining authentic to the distinct neighborhoods each restaurant occupied.
-Generic restaurant decor wasn't going to build community belonging.

 Research Approach